 Same goes for icebox doughs, which are formed into a log prior to chilling, slicing, and baking.
 They can be tightly wrapped in plastic wrap and frozen for up to 3 months.
 Just thaw at room temperature before slicing and baking.

-Additionally, any unbaked rolled or shaped cooked dough, such as sugar cookies, gingerbread cookies, and fig rugelach, can be shaped and frozen before baking and then baked directly from the freezer, adding a few minutes to the baking time.
+Additionally, any unbaked rolled or shaped cooked dough, such as shortbread cookies, gingerbread cookies, and fig rugelach, can be shaped and frozen before baking and then baked directly from the freezer, adding a few minutes to the baking time.

 About Elisabet der Nederlanden